simpleshue/misc/docs/running/forms.md

 ## Forefoot vs Heal Strike

 On a high level, comparing to the two types, the shock and stress move between ankles and knees/hips.
-It didn't just go away (unless the overall vertical movement pattern changes).
+The stress just goes away (unless the overall vertical movement pattern changes).

 Forefoot strike relies more on the ankle to absorb the shock.